OdranBF/odranfarrell.github.io/index.md

 - **Population**
 - **Yesterday’s highest recorded temperature (°C)**

 The data is updated **daily** and sourced from the [Open-Meteo Historical Weather API](https://open-meteo.com/), providing a consistent and open-access view of extreme heat exposure around the globe.
-The table below ranks the top twenty cities.
+The table below shows the top twenty hottest cities yesterday.

 _This map is current as of **<span id="current-date"></span>**, and reflects data collected for the previous calendar day._